Dissolving a limited company is just one of the procedures that can be used to close a limited company that you no longer need.

-What Does it Mean to Dissolve a Limited Company?
+- How to Dissolve a Limited Company

 The assets or cash of the company must be transferred to the ownership of the shareholders before the business is struck off the Companies House register or they will become the property of the crown.

 For tax reasons, dissolving a limited company is only likely to be the most cost-effective way to close the company if the capital gain released is less than £25,000.
 If the value of cash and physical assets in the business exceeds that amount, a members’ voluntary liquidation (MVL) is likely to be more tax-efficient for the shareholders.